ERandrinopoulou/2018-09-23_Joint_Models_Workshop_Cincinnati2018/README.md

 This repository consist of all the material (slides, practicals and app) for the workshop on **"Joint Modelling of Longitudinal and Survival Data: Tools to Evaluate Exposures and Predict Outcome Across the Lifespan"**.
 \
-The packages that are needed are:
+The packages that are needed for this workshop are:
 - [survival](http://cran.r-project.org/package=survival)
 - [nlme](http://cran.r-project.org/package=nlme)
 - [JMbayes](http://cran.r-project.org/package=JMbayes)